devikajariwala031106/Blog-Project/README.md

 * ⚡ Configured dotenv, Nodemon, Static Assets, and Express Middleware for a smooth development workflow.

 * 💻 Maintained clean, modular, reusable, and production-ready code throughout the project.

-* 🚫 No comments were used in any source code files, following clean production coding practices.